eclipse-openj9/openj9-docs/docs/interface_jvmti.md

     jvmtiError SetVmLogOptions(jvmtiEnv* jvmti_env, char* options_buffer)

 The log option is passed in as an ASCII character string.
-Use the same syntax as the `-Xlog` command-line option, with the initial `-Xlog:` omitted.
+Use the same syntax as the [`-Xsyslog`](xsyslog.md) command-line option, with the initial `-Xsyslog:` omitted.
 For example, to set the VM to log error and warning messages, pass in a string containing "error,warn".
-For more information, see [`-Xlog`](xlog.md).
+For more information, see [`-Xsyslog`](xsyslog.md).

 **Parameters**